Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

 To confirm the above behavior, we posit that pressure obeys a critical scaling equation of the same form found in shear-driven jamming \cite{OT1,OT2,VagbergOlssonTeitel,OT3,Vagberg.PRL.2014},

 where $f(x)$ is an unknown scaling function.
-Since we observe that $\zeta=p/\dot\gamma$ approaches a finite limit as $\dot\gamma\to 0$ below $\phi_J$, Eq.~(\ref{escale}) implies that $f(x\to-\infty)\sim |x|^{-(1-q)z\nu}$, so that for $\phi<\phi_J$,
+Since we observe that $\zeta=p/\edot$ approaches a finite limit as $\edot\to 0$ below $\phi_J$, Eq.~(\ref{escale}) implies that $f(x\to-\infty)\sim |x|^{-(1-q)z\nu}$, so that for $\phi<\phi_J$,

-Above $\phi_J$, we observe that $p$ approaches a finite limit as $\dot\gamma\to 0$, so Eq.~(\ref{escale}) implies that $f(x\to+\infty)\sim x^{qz\nu}$, so that for $\phi<\phi_J$,
+Above $\phi_J$, we observe that $p$ approaches a finite limit as $\edot\to 0$, so Eq.~(\ref{escale}) implies that $f(x\to+\infty)\sim x^{qz\nu}$, so that for $\phi<\phi_J$,

+{Note, the exponent $\beta$ is expected to be independent of the specific form of the elastic contact potential since it describes behavior in the $\edot\to 0$ hard-core limit \cite{OT3}; the exponent $y$, however, is sensitive to the power-law of the contact potential \cite{OHern,OT3}.
+A review of scaling in the context of shear-driven jamming may be found in \cite{VagbergOlssonTeitel}.}

-Since we find no finite size dependence in our data, we average the results from our $N=16384$ and $32768$ systems together, so as to improve our statistics.
-Expanding the log of the scaling function as a 5th order polynomial, $\ln f(x)=\sum_{n=0}^5 c_nx^n$, we fit our data to Eq.~(\ref{escale}), regarding $\phi_J$, $q$, $1/z\nu$ and the $c_n$ as free fitting parameters.
+Since we find no size dependence in our data, we average the results from our $N=16384$ and $32768$ systems together, so as to improve our statistics.
+Expanding the log of the scaling function as a fifth-order polynomial, $\ln f(x)=\sum_{n=0}^5 c_nx^n$, we fit our data to Eq.~(\ref{escale}), regarding $\phi_J$, $q$, $1/z\nu$ and the $c_n$ as free fitting parameters.

-The scaling form (\ref{escale}) holds only asymptotically close to the critical point, i.e., $\phi\to\phi_J$, $\dot\gamma\to 0$.
-To test that our fits are stable and self consistent, we fit to Eq.~(\ref{escale}) using different windows of data, with $\phi\in[\phi_\mathrm{min},\phi_\mathrm{max}]$ and $\dot\gamma\le\dot\gamma_\mathrm{max}$, to see how our fitted parameters vary as we shrink the data window closer to the critical point.
+The scaling form (\ref{escale}) holds only asymptotically close to the critical point, i.e., $\phi\to\phi_J$, $\edot\to 0$.
+To test that our fits are stable and self consistent, we fit to Eq.~(\ref{escale}) using different windows of data, with $\phi\in[\phi_\mathrm{min},\phi_\mathrm{max}]$ and $\edot\le\edot_\mathrm{max}$, to see how our fitted parameters vary as we shrink the data window closer to the critical point.
 Since our polynomial expansion for the scaling function $f(x)$ should be good only for small $x$, we also restrict the data used in the fit to satisfy $|x|\le 1$.